Vinyl, Fiberglass or Wood? Which Window Material is Best for your Home?

 - Design Flexibility

-Vinyl windows offer a wide array of options so you can choose a window that fits your home’s design.
-Rather than staining or treating the frame, vinyl frames are built in the color you need when they’re constructed at the factory.
+Vinyl windows offer a wide variety of options so you can choose a window that suits your home’s design.
+Instead of staining or treating the frame, vinyl frames are created in the color you need when they’re constructed at the factory.
 That means a lower chance of fading, chipping or peeling paint.

 - Low Maintenance

-Thanks to vinyl windows, you don’t have to do much once they’re installed.
+Thanks to vinyl windows, you don’t have to do too much maintenance once they’re installed.
 Just keep them clean!
-Normally a basic garden hose, soft cloth and, if required, non-abrasive cleaning solutions will do the trick.
+Normally a basic garden hose, soft cloth and, if necessary, non-abrasive cleaning solutions will do the trick.

 - Perceived Quality